Cricket South Africa: Mismanagement

 In recent years, Cricket South Africa was rocked by significant amounts of turmoil and disorganisation that has caused notable reputational harm, both at home and abroad.

 In 2012 Gerald Majola, CEO of CSA since 2000, was suspended and later dismissed following a scandal into unauthorised bonuses.
-An internal investigation had initially exonerated Majola of any wrongdoing, however a government inquiry later found that he, and several other staff members, had failed to declare a collective US$671,428 in bonuses after South Africa hosted of the 2009 IPL and Champions Trophy.
+An internal investigation had initially exonerated Majola of any wrongdoing.
+However a government inquiry later found that he, and several other staff members, had failed to declare a collective US$671,428 in bonuses after South Africa hosted the 2009 IPL and Champions Trophy.
 Both CSA President Mtytzeli Nyoka and his acting replacement, AK Khan, resigned in the aftermath of the scandal.
 The government inquiry subsequently recommended that CSA should be restructured.

 Haroon Lorgat, CEO since 2013, 'mutually agreed to part ways with immediate effect' from CSA in September 2017 after his position became untenable following allegations that he had deliberately withheld critical financial information from the board of directors.
 Lorgat had been embattled with the CSA board over the financial expenditure of the now abandoned Global League T20.
-With tournament outlay alone totalling US$330,000 between May 2016 and April 2017, the league had yet to secure a broadcaster and title sponsor a month before the competition was due to start.
+With tournament outlay alone totaling US$330,000 between May 2016 and April 2017, the league had yet to secure a broadcaster and title sponsor a month before the competition was due to start.

-Under Thanang Moroe, CEO from 2017 to 2020, Cricket South Africa spiralled into numerous crises.
+Under Thanang Moroe, CEO from 2017 to 2020, Cricket South Africa spiraled into numerous crises.
 A series of high-profile controversies and disagreements with the South African Cricketers Association relating to league restructuring, broadcasting rights, and various administration issues overtook CSA.
 In December 2019 Moroe was suspended, and later dismissed, following an independent forensic report that had uncovered multiple incidents of financial dishonesty where board money had been paid to private companies for a service that was never delivered.
 Throughout this time, CSA had refused to publish the final non-redacted Funduszi Report that had investigated alleged wrongdoing and negligence dating back to 2016 within the organisation.
 As a consequence, in October 2020 the entire Board of Directors resigned with immediate effect.
-The South African Sports Confederation and Olympic Committee (Sascoc) announced that they had suspended Cricket South Africa due to ‘maladministration and malpractices’, and had taken over cricketing operations in the country.
+The South African Sports Confederation and Olympic Committee (Sascoc) announced that they had suspended Cricket South Africa due to "maladministration and malpractices", and had taken over cricketing operations in the country.
 The acting CEO since July 2020, Kugandrie Govender, (the first woman in the position) herself was suspended four months later, pending the outcome of a hearing into allegations of misconduct during her time as Chief Commercial Officer, as well as acting CEO.
 She was later dismissed with immediate effect in July 2021.
+Following an unfair dismissal hearing that Govender brought forward with the South African Labour Court, CSA and Govender reached an out-of-court settlement.